mortizauge/Simple-Music-Player/README.md

-A simple music player for Android.
+A simple music player for Android written in Java.